iqlusioninc/liquidity-staking-module/README.md

 ## Liquid Staking design

-This repo represents an opinated design for adding liquid staking to the Cosmos SDK.
-The
+This repo represents an opinionated design for adding liquid staking to the Cosmos SDK.

 There are a few core goals.